It was 2013 when pioneering Indigenous soprano Deborah Cheetham first visited Gunditjmara country in Victoria’s southwest.

 “I'm not looking for guilt, I'm looking for understanding; I'm looking for a kind of way forward that Australians could feel as though we are all part of the continuation of the longest continuing culture in the world.
 But you can't have that until you know what it is, and we're still on a journey to know what it is.
 We're not there yet.”

-Eumeralla will be broadcast on ABC Classic at 1pm on July 10, 2019.
+Eumeralla was broadcast on ABC Classic on July 10, 2019.